tinythings/sysinspect/docs/genusage/cli.rst

 * ``--tag`` and ``--untag`` update ``minion.profile`` on the targeted minions
 * profile names are case-sensitive Unix-like names
 * each profile file carries its own canonical ``name`` field; the filename is only storage
+* new profile files are written with lowercase filenames, but existing indexed filenames remain valid even if they are mixed-case or arbitrary

 Profile Data Model
 ------------------